Get help from Herefordshire Council

 Businesses and Employees

-Check if you could be covered by the Coronavirus Job Retention Scheme:
+Check if your employer can use the Coronavirus Job Retention Scheme:

 Guidance for employees, employers and businesses: https://www.gov.uk/government/publications/guidance-to-employers-and-businesses-about-covid-19

 Guidance for health professionals:

 Government to provide free car parking for NHS and social care staff:

 Schools and educational settings

 Guidance for teachers, school leaders, carers, parents and students: